-Dual diagnosis occurs when someone has both a mental disorder and an alcohol or drug problem.
+Dual diagnosis occurs when someone has both a mental health issue and an alcohol or drug problem.
 These conditions occur together frequently.
 In particular, alcohol and drug problems tend to occur with

-Sometimes the mental problem occurs first.
+Sometimes the mental health problem occurs first.
 This can lead people to use alcohol or drugs that make them feel better temporarily.
-Sometimes the substance abuse occurs first.
+Sometimes the substance use occurs first.
 Over time, that can lead to emotional and mental problems.

 - Anxiety disorders